-Brophy represents a diverse community united in the core belief that loving acceptance, deep respect and equitable opportunity must be extended across all lines of race, religion, gender, and socio-economic circumstances.
+Brophy represents a diverse community united in the core belief that loving acceptance, deep respect and equitable opportunity must be extended across all lines of race, religion, gender and socio-economic circumstances.
 As we gain a broader awareness of those things that perpetuate antipathy toward that core belief, we have increased responsibility to teach, advocate and form partnerships that will counter those threats and help create a society free of barriers, bias and injustice.

-Diversity at Brophy
+Diversity at Brophy 2022-23

-Students of color comprise 43% of the student body.*
+Students of color comprise 44% of the student body.*

-Hispanic – 22% Two or more races – 12% Asian/Hawaiian/Pacific Islander – 5% African American – 3% Native American – < 1%
+Hispanic – 24% Asian/Hawaiian/Pacific Islander – 8% Two or more races – 8% African American – 4% Alaskan/American Indian – < 1%

 Almost 500 years ago, when St. Ignatius of Loyola established the Society of Jesus (the Jesuits), education quickly became a key focus of their ministry, with St. Ignatius believing that Jesuit schools should encompass “improvement in living and learning for the greater glory of God and the common good.”
-The Jesuits believed that there was no better way to change lives than to provide a stellar academic program rooted in faith, and thus they determined a Jesuit education would be available to all, regardless of socio-economic circumstances.
+The Jesuits believed that there was no better way to change lives than to provide a stellar academic program rooted in faith; thus, they determined a Jesuit education would be available to all, regardless of socio-economic circumstances.
 Jesuits became missionaries — traveling to all parts of the world and establishing schools wherever they went.
 Today, there are approximately 850 Jesuit institutions worldwide.

 Brophy constantly seeks to be faithful to its Jesuit charism and Ignatian identity...